alcionai/corso/website/blog/2023-4-10-incrementals-pt2.md

 Every file in the results is added to the Collection representing the folder containing the item.
-Which Collection to add the item to can be discovered with the `parentID` field that is set on every item in the result (root’s ID not show in the example).
+Which Collection to add the item to can be discovered with the `parentID` field that's set on every item in the result (root’s ID not show in the example).
 Fetching the actual item data is done later when Corso actually uploads with to kopia.

 Since deleted and moved files don’t denote where they used to reside, every item is also added to a list of item names to “exclude” from the previous backup later on.
-Tracking this list ensures Corso doesn’t duplicate items or create *zombie items* — items that stick around in the backup even after the user deletes them in M365.
+Tracking this list ensures Corso doesn’t duplicate items or create *zombie items:* items that stick around in the backup even after the user deletes them in M365.
 If the old location of the item is known, then Corso can just add an entry in the corresponding Collection saying the item was deleted (this is how Exchange works as it has a delta endpoint per folder).